mingzhangPHD/Transfer-Learning-for-Fault-Diagnosis/WDMAN/readme.md

 The datasets used in this paper can be download by https://drive.google.com/open?id=1D-6edhtnyQ13P5F9QBJIFblFJkiU3Uiq

 For better understanding, we run an example.
-The accuracy curve is shown as follows:
+The accuracy curve is shown as follows (The X-axis should be epoch times 10, Y-axis is the accuracy):

 ![accuracy](https://github.com/mingzhangPHD/Transfer-Learning-for-Fault-Diagnosis/blob/master/WDMAN/results/WDMAN_X/CaseDE12K_dataset_0_nx1200_class10__1_nx1200_class10/RecordAccuracy.jpeg)